mike-ward/mike-ward.github.io/_posts/2013-04-11-custom-error-pages-in-nancyfx.md

 ---
 layout: post
-title:  Custom Error Pages in NancyFx
+title: 'Custom Error Pages in NancyFx'
 ---
 [NancyFx](http://nancyfx.org) (commonly just called Nancy) is a [Sinatra](http://en.wikipedia.org/wiki/Sinatra_(software)) inspired MVC framework for ASP.Net.
 It’s low ceremony and just plain fun to write in.
 The home page communicates volumes about its philosophy in just 7 lines of code (including braces).